Record 22 million have sought US jobless aid since virus

 WASHINGTON (AP) — The wave of layoffs that has engulfed the U.S. economy since the coronavirus struck forced 5.2 million more people to seek unemployment benefits last week, the government reported Thursday.

-Roughly 22 million have sought jobless benefits in the past month — easily the worst stretch of U.S. job losses on record.
-All told, roughly nearly 12 million people are now receiving unemployment checks, roughly matching the peak reached in January 2010, shortly after the Great Recession officially ended.
+Roughly 22 million have now sought jobless benefits in the past month — easily the worst stretch of U.S. job losses on record.
+It means that roughly one in seven workers have lost their jobs in that time.

+The grim figures point to an economy that is tumbling into what appears to be a calamitous recession, the worst in decades.
+The nation’s output could shrink by roughly 10.5% before it starts to rebound, according to Ryan Sweet, an economist at Moody’s Analytics.
+That would be more than double the contraction that occurred during the 2008-2009 recession, which was the worst downturn since the Great Depression of the 1930s.

-All businesses deemed nonessential have been closed in nearly every state as the economy has virtually shut down.
+All businesses deemed nonessential have been closed in nearly every state.
 Deep job losses have been inflicted across nearly every industry.
 Some economists say the unemployment rate could reach as high as 20% in April, which would be the highest rate since the Great Depression of the 1930s.
 By comparison, unemployment never topped 10% during the Great Recession.

 Layoffs are spreading beyond service industries like hotels, bars and restaurants, which absorbed the brunt of the initial job cuts, into white collar professional occupations, including software programmers, construction workers and sales people.

-Collectively, the job cuts could produce unemployment on an epic scale.
 Up to 50 million jobs are vulnerable to coronavirus-related layoffs, economists say — about one-third of all positions in the United States.
 That figure is based on a calculation of jobs that are deemed non-essential by state and federal governments and that cannot be done from home.

 It’s unlikely that all those workers will be laid off or file for unemployment benefits.
 But it suggests the extraordinary magnitude of unemployment that could result from the pandemic.